Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 What do dog owners need to know about ticks?

-Since dogs don’t know how to do a tick check and don’t have the opposable thumbs to pull them out, your pooch is a veritable buffet for ticks.
-That goes double if you walk your dog off-leash, where they can crash through the brush.
+Since dogs don’t know how to do a tick check—and don’t have the opposable thumbs to pull them out—your pooch is a veritable buffet for bloodthirsty parasites.
+That goes double if you hike with your dog off-leash, where they can crash through brush and high grass.

-If you take your dog hiking, make sure they’re treated with flea-and-tick medication, and that you don’t miss their scheduled doses.
+If you take your dog hiking, the best way to avoid ticks is to keep them on trail.
+Also make sure they’re treated with flea-and-tick medication, and that you don’t miss their scheduled doses.
 Check them after each hike, paying special attention to the insides of their ears, under their collars, and the skin folds between their legs, which are all prime places for ticks to hide.